Frequently Asked Questions:

 A. The answer is a qualified, 'Yes'.
 However, if you contract Sumo Experience for your party in the park, the event would be regarded as 'commercial', so you will need to get permission from the park authorities.
-We are often asked to do parties in the London parks and have previously been refused permission.
+We are often asked to do parties in the London Royal parks and have previously been refused permission.
 If you check out the London Royal Parks Picnic Guidelines and their detailed Regulations you will find that Sumo wresting isn't mentioned.
-So it may be worth you giving your park of choice a call to check what their policy is - you never know you might get through to a friendlier park keeper than we did!
+You may have more success with parks under local authorities.
+We recently got permission and free of charge use of Wormholt Park in Shepherds Bush (full marks to Hammersmith and Fulham Council).
+So you never know you might get through to a friendly park keeper.

 Q. How long does it take to get the suits on?

-A. Putting on a sumo fat-suit is just like pulling on a big heavy vest, then all that is needed is the neck brace and helmet (both Velcro fastened) Take a look at this movie clip and you'll see that it takes as little as 15 seconds to get a suit off one combatant and another 15 to get it onto the next.
+A. Putting on a sumo fat-suit is just like pulling on a big heavy vest, then all that is needed is the neck brace and helmet (both Velcro fastened) Take a look at the clip in our movie page and you'll see that it takes as little as 15 seconds to get a suit off one combatant and another 15 to get it onto the next.
 So to swap out one pair for the next is about a minute; leaving more time for posing and fighting!

 Q. What are the secrets for a smooth children's Sumo party?